-YouTube has improved over the years at curating content for us based on our viewing habits.
-But let’s face it – it’s nowhere near as good at curation as a human being, and part of that is probably intentional to keep you clicking around the Internet’s biggest video database.
+While YouTube has improved over the years at curating content for us based on our viewing habits, it’s nowhere near as good at curation as a human being.
+Part of that is probably intentional to keep you clicking around the Internet’s biggest video database.
 To block YouTube channels, you’ll need to play outside YouTube’s rules and use a nifty third-party app to help you out.

-Video Blocker for YouTube doesn’t just outright block channels but gives you control over what types of channels appear on your YouTube in the future.
+Video Blocker for YouTube doesn’t just outright block channels but gives you control over what types of channels you are able to see on YouTube in the future.
 Here’s our guide on how to use it as well as a few other tips to stop unwanted video junk from appearing on your homepage.